munxar/reddit/README.md

 - If user / password is wrong, display a message
 - On Title details, display time and user only
 - If User removes a Topic or Comment, ask if ok to delete
-- Seperate Change Password and Remove Account on Account Page
+- Seperate change Password and remove Account on Account Page
 - add Cloak
 - add Breadcrumb for better orientation